Hibachi Shrimp (Benihana Copycat)

 - Add zucchini and onions and saute for a minute.

-- Add salt, black pepper powder, and dark soy sauce and cook for 2-3 minutes or until the zucchini is slightly softened.
+- Add salt, black pepper powder, and soy sauce and cook for 2-3 minutes or until the zucchini is slightly softened.

-- Now add shrimp and cook for another 4-5 minutes until the shrimp are pink in color, stirring frequently.
+- Now add shrimp and cook for 4-5 minutes until the shrimp are pink in color, stirring frequently.

 - Do not overcook otherwise they will turn chewy.